-Support of this measure is conditional on testing indicating the measure is reliable and valid, including testing with low-volume hospitals that do not have all seven readmission rates calculated and may have small numbers of the targeted groups, and endorsement by a consensus-based entity (CBE).
+Support of this measure is conditional on testing indicating the measure is reliable and valid, and endorsement by a consensus-based entity (CBE).

 This measure under consideration (MUC) addresses Health Equity, a stated high-priority area for measurement for the Hospital Inpatient Quality Reporting Program (IQR), as well as a Meaningful Measures 2.0 priority (Equity).
 At present, there are no other measures in the Hospital IQR program that calculate disparities in quality of care based on race and ethnicity, or dual-eligible status.
 These areas of disparities are of paramount importance for the many millions of people belonging to groups that have been historically marginalized.
 However, the measure has not been tested for reliability or validity.